 You have a choice if you want to do the hike within four or five or six days, each at the same price of 700,000 COP ($233USD).
 Apparently, the price is set by the government, and it is consistent across all tour companies.

-The standard trip length with Magic Tour is four days.
+The standard trip length is 4 or 5 days.
 The only difference is a longer break on the third day.
 If you feel you may need some extra time, the five-day hike may be the one for you.
 We had some members in our group who took the five days and they discovered they just wanted to return immediately, as there are sufficient breaks already, so they came back earlier than expected.

 Hiking time: 3-4 hours Distance: 7 Kms